It is no news that India is seriously investing in the hair business. Indians are known for their waist long silky hair.

-Report says that Africa, Europe ans the US are major clients of the Indian hair.
+Report says that Africa, Europe and the US are major customers of the Indian hair market.

 For series of advantages like durability, tangle-free, natural blend with the hair, and styling versatility, the human hair is often preferred over the synthetic hair weaves and wigs.

 While you may have heard or read some things about the origin of the Indian human hair business; there are some other shuddering facts you didn’t know.